dylanjaide/gwr-links-to-calendar/README.md

 Next, download the files from this repository.
 Make sure to extract this .zip file.

-Finally, install the dependencies by running `python3 -m pip install -r requirements.txt` on Unix/macOS, or `py -m pip install -r requirements.txt` on Windows.
+Finally, install the dependencies by opening a terminal and running `python3 -m pip install -r requirements.txt` on Unix/macOS, or `py -m pip install -r requirements.txt` on Windows.

 ## How to use